srinandan/envoy-router/README.md

       {
         "name": "mocktarget",
         "prefix": "/iloveapis",
-        "backend": "mocktarget.apigee.net"
+        "backend": "mocktarget.apigee.net",
+        "authentication": 0
       }
     ]
 }
 ```

+### Authentication

+There are three authentication profiles supported:

+* OFF = `0`: Do nothing, if an auth header is passed by the client, it is preserved
+* ACCESS_TOKEN = `1`: Uses a google service account, obtains an access token (every 25 mins)
+* OIDC_TOKEN = `2`: [WIP] Generates a Google OIDC token

-The prefix is removed from the request from sending to the upstream service.
+The prefix is removed from the request from sending to the upstream service

 Client sends `HTTP GET /iloveapi/user` to Envoy.
 This matches an entry to the routing table.
 The `ext_authz` service will send `/user` to `mocktarget.apigee.net`.